-You may be an active member of your religious organisation, sports clubs or special interest societies linked to your hobbies.
-Or you may be involved in support groups because of personal circumstances.
+You may be an active member of your faith organisation, sports clubs or special interest societies linked to your hobbies, or you might be involved in support groups because of personal circumstances.

 It's important to stay in touch with people.
-News of your diagnosis may reassure people who have noticed changes in you.
+News of your diagnosis may reassure people who have noticed changes in your behaviour towards them.

-It may be difficult to talk about what changes your diagnosis could mean for your relationships with people, especially at first, and to ask for help, but you still share a history and things in common.
+It may be difficult to talk about what changes your diagnosis may mean for your relationships with people, especially at first, and to ask for help, but you still share a history and things in common.